2027 Ultimate Loons

 Location:

-The lake where we will be based out of is a couple hours from from Kamloops, British Columbia.
-I have been visiting this lake since 2011, and have never seen any other photographers present.
+The lake where we will be based out of is near the city of Kamloops, British Columbia.
 With the well-being of this lake's many breeding birds in mind, we believe it to be imperative that the exact location of this workshop remains confidential.
 Common Loons are a sought-after species; as a result, in many locations throughout North America, including British Columbia, lakes with active pairs have become overrun with photographers.
 The location of this workshop will only be made available to participants after the deposit is paid and our confidentiality agreement is signed.

 Why participate in this workshop?